ddcveng/dd-terrain/specification.md

     - rendering of rigid + smooth terrain with nice transitions between the two

 ## Comparison to existing work
 Many techniques for polygonizing volumetric data exist.
-The main inspirations for this project are the 2009 paper "arches" by XX and a mod for minecraft called "NoCubes".
+The main inspirations for this project are the 2009 paper Arches: A framework for modeling complex terrains by Peytavie et al. and a mod for minecraft called "NoCubes".

 We will use the algorithm for extracting the smooth surface from *Arches* as well as the technique for texturing this surface.